ahmadshaugi81/f5-xc-demo-environment/vuln-bank-install.md

 ### Step 6 — Verify AndroidManifest.xml (Optional)

 > **Tip:** By following this guide, the application will be exposed in HTTPS service.
-But if you might need to modify the lab and exposed the apps in HTTP mode, then follow this step.
+But if you might need to modify the lab and exposed the apps in HTTP mode in the future, then follow this step too.

 Confirm `android:usesCleartextTraffic="true"` is present in the `<application>` tag: